kylixerui/kylixerui/README.md

 - >  Introductions. im -

 # Kylixer / Izoruko
-> here are things you must know before interacting with me / RBYI .
+> Here are things you must know before interacting with me / RBYI .
 IWEC
 - > My pronouns are she / her, - female
-> you can make me nicknames. as long as i dont get bothered.
+> You can make/call me nicknames. as long as i dont get bothered.
 - > I'm Straight, + Aromantic. [ No romantic attraction from others. ]
 > I'm an INFJ - T, if you dont believe it its okay.
 - > I might be shy at first, but i will get along when we are close enough. [ close friends. ]